Should your business be using Instagram as a marketing tool?

 Next step is to write a bio.
 Your Instagram bio is limited to a maximum of 150 characters and very important, as the search engines can see it and rank it accordingly in the main searches.
 You should include your main keywords and can even include hashtags and feature related accounts too.

 Last but not least you need to plan your content.
 Take some time to put together a good content plan, decide what you want to post about, how often and what you want to achieve.
 By planning and scheduling your posts, you can ensure regular content and that it is in line with your marketing objectives, rather than simply knee jerk and produce posts every now and again.

 Instagram for your Business

-It is estimated that more than 25 million business profiles already exist and Instagram has more than 2 million businesses advertising each month.
-More than 200 million Instagrammers visit at least one business profile a day, 83% say they discovered new products and services on Instagram and 50% of users follow at least one business.
+It is estimated that more than 200 million business profiles already exist and Instagram has more than 2 million businesses advertising each month.
+90% of Instagram users follow at least one business and 50% of people use it to discover new brands, products or services.
 Many buyers are looking for inspiration and researching products on Instagram before making a purchasing decision.

 Here are some other ways you can maximise engagement –

 - Post 1-3 times a day